evolvingstuff/vdw2/content/posts/latest-vitamin-d-wiki-news.md

  **[Topical vitamin D raised blood level to 38 ng (used Aloe Vera gel) – RCT March 2014](/posts/topical-vitamin-d-raised-blood-level-to-38-ng-used-aloe-vera-gel-rct)**

-You can increase your vitamin D level with: pill, spray, oil, powder, gummy bear, <a href="/posts/vaginal-suppository" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1410">vaginal suppository</a>  and now topical cream
+You can increase your vitamin D level with: pill, spray, oil, powder, gummy bear, [vaginal suppository](/tags/vaginal-suppository.html)  and now topical cream

-Also, of course, [sun](/categories/sun). tanning bed, your own <a href="/posts/uvb-light" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 982">UVB light</a>, etc.
+Also, of course, [sun](/tags/sun.html). tanning bed, your own [UVB light](/tags/uvb-light.html), etc.

  **VitaminDWiki chart has been updated to include the latest intervention PROOFS**